-Email management tips from Ross Phillips
+Email Management Best Practices from Ross Phillips

 By the time email celebrated its thirtieth birthday in 2001, it had become a staple of business communication across the world.
 Office workers currently send or receive an average of over 120 emails each day.
 Implementing email management best practices can help to increase productivity, reduce storage and bandwidth demands and improve data security.